 Stephanie J. Weaver

-B.A. in English with minors in Psychology and Education, Summa Cum Laude, Mount Saint Mary College
+B.A. in English with minors in Psychology & Education, Summa Cum Laude, Mount Saint Mary College

 M.A. in English, St. John’s University

-Outside research endeavors focus on the study of literacy of students on the Autism Spectrum as well as best practices to ensure students on the spectrum receive the best possible education.
+Outside of her dissertation research, Stephanie’s other interests focus on the study of literacy of students on the Autism Spectrum as well as best practices to ensure students on the spectrum receive the best possible education.
 Stephanie also enjoys traveling, theatre, outdoor activities such as rowing (crew), golf, and hiking, and studying history and languages in her spare time.

-When Stephanie is not engaging in academic pursuits she spends time as a private tutor in English and German Grammar and Literature for students on Long Island.
-Stephanie also spends a great deal of time working with her thirteen year old brother who struggles with reading comprehension and language development.
-Stephanie also returns frequently to her undergraduate alma mater to speak on the value of pursuing graduate degrees in the field of higher education, as well as mentor students who look to pursue scholarship and fellowships abroad.
+When Stephanie is not engaging in academic pursuits she spends time as a private tutor in English, German, Biology, and Spanish for students on Long Island.
+Stephanie also spends a great deal of time working with her fifteen-year-old brother who struggles with reading comprehension and language development.
+Stephanie also returns frequently to her undergraduate alma mater to speak on the value of pursuing graduate degrees in the field of higher education, as well as, teach English composition, contribute to her undergraduate chapter of Sigma Tau Delta, and mentor students who look to pursue scholarship and fellowships abroad.

 Stephanie can be reached at firstname.lastname@example.org.